 Western Tasmania is best visited over a few days as visitors who come to Strahan and other west coast towns often find that they did not allow enough time and end up leaving wishing they had stayed longer.

 Stay tuned as we visit each town in detail on the west coast and the natural attractions that make this the jewel in Tasmania’s crown.

-Mike Fry represents tourism group Discover Strahan and Carolyn Nissen is the chairperson of Tasmania’s West Coast tourism organisation.
+Mike Fry represents tourism group Discover Strahan and Carolyn Nissen is the chairperson of Tasmania’s west coast tourism organisation.
 Together they are owners and hosts of Ormiston House Bed and Breakfast accommodation in Strahan.
-Article and photos were provided to Think Tasmania by Mike Fry with thanks to Kylie Jones, Marketing Services Coordinator, Federal Group for allowing use of some images.
-Please see the Pure Tasmania website for more information.
+Article and photos supplied to Think Tasmania by Mike Fry with thanks to Kylie Jones (Marketing Services Coordinator) Federal Group for allowing use of some images.
+Please see Pure Tasmania online for more information.